 (c) Assemble or repair any machine gun, bump-fire stock, undetectable firearm, short-barreled shotgun, or short-barreled rifle; or

 (d) Manufacture an untraceable firearm with the intent to sell the untraceable firearm."

 The legislation also spells out what an "undetectable" and "untraceable" firearm means:

 "Undetectable firearm means any firearm that is not as detectable as 3.7 ounces of 17-4 PH stainless steel by walk-through metal detectors or magnetometers commonly used at airports or any firearm where the barrel, the slide or cylinder, or the frame or receiver of the firearm would not generate an image that accurately depicts the shape of the part when examined by the types of X-ray machines commonly used at airports."

 "Untraceable firearm means any firearm manufactured after July 1, 2019, that is not an antique firearm and that cannot be traced by law enforcement by means of a serial number affixed to the firearm by a federally licensed manufacturer or importer."

 First, let's look at the "untraceable firearm" piece.
 HB 1739 makes it illegal to manufacture with the intent to sell the untraceable firearm.
 This was already illegal per the Gun Control Act of 1968.
 Federal law always said you can build a gun at home, but only for personal use.
 You can't intend to sell it.
 Doing so would make you a manufacturer - someone who need a Federal Firearms License (FFL).

 80% lowers are still legal in Washington

-It looks for now, like building a lightweight, polymer AR-15 in Washington is now out of the question.
+It looks like building a lightweight, polymer AR-15 in Washington is now out of the question.